payskyCompany/paybutton-sdk/README.md

   1 - onCardTransactionSuccess method
       this method called in case transaction success by card payment with SuccessfulCardTransaction object.
+      SuccessfulCardTransaction object from create transaction listener contains:- NetworkReference variable that is reference number of transaction.

   2 - onWalletTransactionSuccess method
       this method is called if customer make a wallet transaction with SuccessfulWalletTransaction object.
+      SuccessfulWalletTransaction object from create transaction listener contains:- NetworkReference variable that is reference number of transaction.

   3- onError method in case transaction failed with Throwable exception that has error info.

 Example:-